Our Housing Advice and Homeless Prevention Team can:

 To discuss problems you need to make an appointment.
 This prevents people having to wait a long time.

 Housing advice drop - in

 Monday, Wednesday, Thursday and Friday between 9am to 1pm

-- If you would like to use our Housing Advice 'drop-in' service you should come to Riverside House and use the Housing Advice telephone to speak to an advisor between 9am and 1pm, except on Tuesdays.
+- If you would like to use our Housing Advice 'drop-in' service you should come to Riverside House to speak to an advisor between 9am and 1pm, except on Tuesdays.

 - Afternoon pre-booked appointments are between 1pm and 3pm (except on Tuesdays).
 If you would like a pre-booked appointment you can self-refer.